bradwestfall/informative/README.md

 #### validForm [`boolean: true`]

 Is the form valid according to the user-supplied validation callback?
-This defaults to `true` and is set to `false` any time the user-supplied validation callback returns an object with keys (representing errors)
+This defaults to `true` and is set to `false` any time the user-supplied validation callback returns an object with keys (representing errors).

 Upon submission, if this value is set to `false` then the user-supplied submit callback will not be called and the form will receive new state reflecting these changes `{ submitting: false, submitFailed: true, hasSubmitted: true }`